-Cheapflights won an award in the 'Best use of Social Media on Mobile' category at the 2017 MOMA Awards, for their facebook chat bot. they explain the background, objectives, and strategy that made this a success.
+Cheapflights won an award in the 'Best use of Social Media on Mobile' category at The Drum MOMA Awards 2017, for its Facebook chatbot.
+Here Cheapflights explains the background, objectives and strategy that made this a success.

-Cheapflights Chat is a Facebook bot.
-It uses the latest technology from Facebook to help you find flights and hotels in your Facebook Messenger app in a fun and conversational way.
+Cheapflights Chat is a Facebook chatbot that uses the latest technology from Facebook to help you find flights and hotels via your Facebook Messenger app in a fun and conversational way.

 Cheapflights has always been a pioneering travel technology company, following a mobile-first strategy.
 Mobile is a key growth priority for Cheapflights — 63% of traffic and 54% of revenue now come from mobile.

 The challenge is that most people only download three to four travel apps.
 The traditional app marketing spaces are highly competitive.
 Re-engaging users with an app once it’s been downloaded is difficult and an app isn’t used regularly it will often get deleted.
 This proves a problem for travel apps as the average use cycle is monthly rather than daily.

 Integrating Cheapflights with an application most users already have on their phone and use daily opens the Cheapflights products to a much wider mobile market - 900 million people use Messenger every month.

 For this brief Cheapflights asked: “How can we use social media to compete in this noisy market place, and engage users in an intuitive way on mobile?”